GPUOpen-Tools/radeon_gpu_profiler/docs/source/Settings.rst

 .. image:: media_rgp/RGP_Navigation.png

-Currently, back and forward navigation is restricted to pane switches and moving between events within a pane, but further releases may support navigation history of more detailed user actions within panes.
+Currently, back and forward navigation is restricted to pane switches and moving between events within a pane.